Yukino1010/Style_Transfer_Part1/README.md

 Finally, after 3 deconv_block (conv2D + upsampling) the output shape return to 256 * 256.

-the special trick in cycleGan is that we use ReflectionPadding2D instead of zero padding to reduce the data loss from convolution,
+the special trick in cycleGan is that we use ReflectionPadding2D instead of zero padding to reduce the data loss from convolution, and because in Style Transfer the final result will depend on the specific features ,if we use Batch_norm as the normalization it will actually cause the reduction of feature, so we use InstanceNormalization instead.

 ## Hyperparameters